Humane-Documentation/Spree/business_logic/shipping.md

 `sort_packages` method in `Stock::Prioritizer`

 #### 4) The Estimator
-Loops through packages created by the packer to calculate and attach shipping rates to them so the user so they can select shipments for their order
+`Stock::Estimator` loops through packages created by the packer to calculate and attach shipping rates to them so the user so they can select shipments for their order

-After the Estimator is done:
+After the estimator is done:
 * Available packages are converted to shipments on the order object
 * Shipping rates are determined and inventory units are created
 * Checkout process continue to delivery step

 ## The Active Shipping Extension
 `spree_active_shipping` extension uses `active_shipping` gem to interface with carrier APIs such as